nurhlmi/nurhlmi/README.md

-### Hi there! here are some projects that I have made:
+### Hi there!
+I'm a Frontend Web Developer
+here are some projects that I have made:
 - lamikro.com
 - lekarlwig.com
 - zenithahouse.com